 No, Final Fantasy Adventure would have to stand alone.

 Kyle and I were barely going to play this game at all at the outset of the Marathon.
 Final Fantasy Adventure has had many names.
-It was known as Mystic Quest in Europe (not to be confused with Final Fantasy Mystic Quest, an entirely different game), but is best known today as the first game in the Mana series (Secret of Mana, Seiken Densetsu 3, etc).
+It was known as Mystic Quest in Europe (not to be confused with Final Fantasy Mystic Quest, an entirely different game known as Mystic Quest Legend in Europe), but is best known today as the first game in the Mana series (Secret of Mana, Seiken Densetsu 3, etc).
 In 2003 it was outright remade as a Mana game, Sword of Mana.
 At first glance, that seemed to be a good reason to keep the game off the marathon.
 Kyle and I had only played the Legends/SaGa series because they were personal favourites of mine, there was no reason to dredge up Mana into the mix.
 That was, until I realized that FFA had always been a Final Fantasy game.

 Where Makai Toushi Sa•Ga and its sequels had only ever been localized as The Final Fantasy Legend as a marketing ploy, the first Mana game had been released in Japan as Seiken Densetsu: Final Fantasy Gaiden, and was localized as Final Fantasy Adventure only a few months later.
 The game is even full of overt and very particular 8-bit Final Fantasy references, honestly more than I’d have expected from a console Final Fantasy game of the era, as though Square was afraid it wouldn’t seem like a proper gaiden without those sorts of things.
 In the end, FFA truly feels like someone tried to turn a small-scale Final Fantasy into a portable action-adventure game.